 - trust the child

-And soon we get to see amazing things.
+And soon we get to see amazing things:

 1. A child chose to play for many days in a row with the same toy.
-Parents decided to observe more and not help him find a new toy.
+The parents decided to observe more and not help him find a new toy.
 The child did not waste time – he learned to be focused, persistent, and tried different ways to use the toy.

 2. Another child crawled to the basket full of balls.
 He reached for the ball many times.
-At first, both his mom and I thought that he was trying to get the ball out from the basket, but after some observation, we realized that he was more interested in examining the texture of the ball.
+At first, both his mom and I thought that he was trying to get the ball out of the basket, but after some observation, we realized that he was more interested in examining the texture of the ball.
 So we decided not to help him get the ball and allowed him to pursue his way of exploration.

 3. A girl dropped a lid into a box.
 It was hard for her to reach.
 And it was tempting for the parent to immediately offer help, yet after some struggle, the girl was able to retrieve the lid and to her dad’s surprise, she dropped it back into the box, simply to experiment more with it.
 She wanted to repeat her actions over and over again to understand better, to learn and to see how she did it, and also to learn new ways of doing it.
 She was more focused on the process than on the result.